Arthur-Matias/pong-processing/README.md

 Game Pong made in Processing/p5.js

-To play it you can use the Arrow Keys to move the right pad, and "W"/"S" to move the left pad.
+To play it you can use the "Up" and "Down" Arrow Keys to move the right pad, and "W"/"S" to move the left pad.

 ## :rocket: Technologies ##